 It is a daunting challenge to try to understand events that happened billions of years ago in faraway places.
 But we can do this in at least three ways.
-We can measure the ages of a census of stars in nearby galaxies to reveal their history of stellar births.
+We can measure the ages of stars in nearby galaxies to reveal their history of stellar births.
 We can study nearby galaxies still under construction today.
-And we can use powerful telescopes as time-machines to see the past directly: as we peer farther out into space, we see back in time.
+And we can use powerful telescopes as timemachines to see the past directly: as we peer farther out into space, we see back in time.